 Continue Reading October 30, 2024 Substitute: FIFA not fit to govern world football, external reform essential to prevent future harmA major new report from FairSquare, published today, identifies serious structural flaws within FIFA, football’s global governing body, that have resulted in the organisation contributing to a wide range of social harms, not least very serious and systematic human rights abuses, and that preclude it from fulfilling one of its core stated objectives of developing […]

-Abdullah Ibhais Accountability in Sport Authoritarianism Brazil Business and Human Rights Canada Climate EU Exploitation of Migrant Workers FIFA Football Mexico Qatar Report Russia Saudi Arabia South Africa Sport and Human Rights USA Women's Rights
+Abdullah Ibhais Accountability in Sport Authoritarianism Brazil Business and Human Rights Canada Climate EU FIFA Football Mexico Qatar Report Russia Saudi Arabia South Africa Sport and Human Rights USA Women's Rights